-SPSS 16 Review
+SPSS 16 full review

 SPSS is a longtime player in the statistical/scientific software realm.
 Over the years, SPSS has migrated from its birthplace on the mainframe to the desktop with an occasional bump in the road, most notably when it came to the Mac.